hofstra/coyote/_build/sources/_posts/2015-08-04-lewis-and-clark.md

 * At the time of Lewis and Clark’s expedition, the word “coyote” was not in English usage.
 Lewis and Clark refer variously to the animal as a “prarie wolf,” a “brush wolf,” or a “burrowing wolf of the Praries.”
 The coyote is initially mistaken for a fox (see entry, 18 September 1804).
 Later in the journey, Lewis and Clark sent a pelt of a coyote along with other animals to President Jefferson (see entry, 3 April 1805).

-* The Journals are well knwon for creative spelling and sentence construction.
+* The Journals are well known for creative spelling and sentence construction.
 Gutenberg edition, used here, of the text is failthful to the original manuscripts.
 ***

 **Clark, August 12, 1804**